01 of 08

 - 3 hours unwrapped on the smoker

-- 2 hours wrapped tightly (air tight) in foil on the smoker
+- 2 hours wrapped tightly (airtight) in heavy-duty foil on the smoker

 - 1 hour unwrapped on the smoker.

-If you are using baby back ribs then the cooking time should be about 5 hours.
-If you want to wrap your baby backs reduce the first phase to 2 hours.Continue to 7 of 8 below.
+If you are using baby back ribs then the cooking time should be about five hours.
+If you want to wrap your baby backs reduce the first phase to two hours.Continue to 7 of 8 below.

 07 of 08

 If you crisp the ribs you can apply your sauce after they come off the high heat.
-You can put on the barbecue sauce and return the ribs to the smoker for a while to help the sauce sink in.
+Put on the barbecue sauce and return the ribs to the smoker for a while to help the sauce sink in.
 However, don't leave the ribs on too long.
-The combination of the low and slow heat and the barbecue sauce is going to soften up the surface of the ribs again and you will loose that crispy surface.
+The combination of the low and slow heat and the barbecue sauce is going to soften up the surface of the ribs again and you will lose that crispy surface.
 You can simply apply the sauce, cut and serve if you so prefer.

 If you are not crisping the surface of the ribs, then start applying the sauce toward the tail end of the cooking time.
 If you wrapped the ribs, start applying the sauce as soon as the foil comes off.
-By putting the sauce on and continuing to smoke the ribs, you will get more smoke into the sauce and the barbecue sauce will cook onto the surface making the ribs sticky, but not dripping in sauce (if you want them dripping keep adding sauce).
-If you want the extra smoke flavor put in more wood.Continue to 8 of 8 below.
+By putting the sauce on and continuing to smoke the ribs, you will get more smoke into the sauce.
+The barbecue sauce will cook onto the surface making the ribs sticky, but not dripping in sauce (if you want them dripping keep adding sauce).
+If you want the extra smoke flavor, put in more wood.Continue to 8 of 8 below.

 08 of 08

 Like any meat, you cook it is important to let it rest before you carve and serve.
 This evens out the heat and lets the natural juices flow back towards the surface of the meat.
-For a rack of ribs, you should let the meat rest for about 10 minutes.
+For a rack of ribs, you should let the meat rest for about 10 minutes when you take it out of the smoker.
 Once this period is over it is time to cut the ribs and serve.
 Try not to let your ribs sit around too long or the meat will dry out.

 If your ribs are "fall off the bone" tender then you want to lay the ribs down, bone side up, and cut them the best you can.
 If the ribs are very tender the meat will tear apart more easily than it will cut.
 Be careful or you will lose the shape of the ribs and simply end up with a pile of rib meat.